What Helps for Vertigo

 Vitamin B12 Deficiency Can Manifest BPPV as well

-Neurological problems, eye disturbances can both result in vertigo.
+Neurological problems and eye disturbances can both result in vertigo.

 B12 deficiency can be a cause for Anemia.